C2-Labs/atlas-deploy/README.md

 ## Kubernetes
 If you are using Kubernetes, you first need to configure your database, as detailed above.
 The files referenced below are all in the `k8s` directory of this repo.
 Your next steps are the following:

 1. Create a namespace for ATLAS.
 You could deploy in your `default` namespace, but we recommend a namespace dedicated for ATLAS.
-In the examples and files, we will use `atlas-test`.
+In the examples and files, we will use `atlas`.
-    - To create a namespace, run the command: `kubectl create namespace atlas-test`
+    - To create a namespace, run the command: `kubectl create namespace atlas`
-    - You can verify it is created by running the command: `kubectl get namespace` and ensuring `atlas-test` is present
+    - You can verify it is created by running the command: `kubectl get namespace` and ensuring `atlas` is present
 2. Configure persistent storage that can be presented to the container.
 If simply deploying a single replica/pod, this is straightforward and can be done in the following ways:
     - Azure: Azure Files, Azure Disks, or NFS mount
     - AWS: Elastic Block Store (EBS) or NFS mount using Elastic Files System (EFS)
     - Local: NFS mount to the container
 3. This storage should be expandable, so you can add space, as necessary.
 We will walk through a couple examples below
     - These commands are very dependent on your environment.
 I will walk through scenarios for AWS, Azure, and with local NFS.
-    - AZURE
+    - **AZURE**
         - Azure for Kubernetes provides two separate provisioners as part of the K8S StorageClass.
 Azure Files does not support access to the storage for multiple containers at a time, so it is **_HIGHLY RECOMMENDED_** that you use **Azure Disks**
         - To use Azure Disks, you can simply apply the StorageClass in the file `azure-files-sc.yaml`
             - `kubectl apply -f azure-files-sc.yaml`